admob-plus/admob-plus/website/docs/cordova/ads/webview.md

 In order for the ads to show, the WebView needs to be registered with the AdMob SDK using `MobileAds.registerWebView(webView)`, this has to be done before the URL is set to the WebView (https://developers.google.com/admob/android/webview#register_the_webview), for my part, I have not managed to do it before cordova does it, so for it to work I had to reload the WebView with `WebView.reload()`, this affects the time of loading of the app, but I don't know if it is appreciable, it is possible to avoid this by registering the WebView in the `MainActivity.java`, how to do it below.

-Any solution to this withoud changing the `MainActivity.java` is welcome.
+Any solution to this without changing the `MainActivity.java` is welcome.

-<details><summary>Way that avoid reloadin the WebView</summary>
+<details><summary>Way that avoid reloading the WebView</summary>
 <p>

 Create a **MainActivity.java** file.